theLoganaut/my-simple-site/README.md

 It's currently being hosted on github pages, and you can find it [here](https://theloganaut.github.io/)

 Any questions or thoughts you have feel free to email them to theLoganaut@gmail.com.
-Hire me quick before some else does!
+Hire me quick before someone else does!

 This is the simpliest version of a personal portfolio website I could come up with.
 My creativity knows no bounds, but I was able to settle on something finally.